Dood3/NSHookup/nshookup_SRC/Readme.md

   </code>

 ## nshookup.py (needs dnspython) ##
+- nshookup.py:\
   Python implemetation of nslookup.
 Only works with one TXT entry.
   Gets the entry and executes the content between the two "" as command.
   Command: python nshookup.py domain.com

-Version two with hardcoded domain:
+- nshookup_1.py:\
+  Hardcoded domain:
   Command: python nshookup.py

 ## pivoting.cs ##
+- pivoting_1.cs:\
-- pivoting_1.cs: No checks, just go for it
+  No checks, just go for it
+- pivoting_2.cs:\
-- pivoting_2.cs: Checks if at least a part of a certain string is present before executing the first step
+  Checks if at least a part of a certain string is present before executing the first step
+- pivoting_3.cs:\
-- pivoting_3.cs: Defines the string as mandatory to execute the first step
+  Defines the string as mandatory to execute the first step